divyrajayelite/buddy_rest_api/README.md

     - then go to your wordpress site or dashborad.
     - then select plugins you see this plugin but still not activate.
     - activate this plugin and use it.

+--> Intoduction of this plugin

+    - using this plugin api we create our social profile send messages or send private message or create activity or send friend request or accept request.

+    - if any notification then display in notification like your friend send message then one notification in notification tab or message , activity notification avialable.